 - the requirement for ethics approval, or the use of genetically modified organisms;

-- confirmation that the GGRS HDR Induction Program has been completed;
+- confirmation that the GGRS HDR Orientation Program has been completed;

 - whether satisfactory supervision arrangements are in place